JUST ANNOUNCED! (August 8) – Toronto-based singer-songwriter Bahamas joins the Friday night line-up.

 Rounding out Saturday’s line-up is alt-country trio Elliott BROOD, Montreal synth-pop band Young Galaxy, country-folk supergroup Quartette, hook-heavy indie rockers Odd Years, global fusion band Eccodek, folk singer-songwriter Jadea Kelly and local rock band Snack!.

 Riverfest Elora is an all-ages licensed event.
 Wine, beer and food will be available for sale, provided by local restaurants and shops.
 Local art will be available to purchase from vendors in Artisans Alley.
 Lawn chairs and blankets are highly encouraged.

-Weekend passes for Riverfest Elora are $75, $40 for Friday night and $60 for Saturday.
-Children under 14 are free with a paid guardian.
+Weekend passes for Riverfest Elora are $75 and $40 for Friday night.
+Individual Saturday passes are now sold out.
+Children 14 and under are free with a paid guardian.
 Passes are now available for purchase online and at The Shepherd’s Pub (Elora), The Fergus General Store (Fergus) and The Cornerstone (Guelph).

 Festival gates open at 5PM on Friday and 2PM on Saturday, with music kicking off at 5:30PM and 2:30PM respectively.
 The festival will take place rain or shine.

 Riverfest Elora is the town’s annual celebration of community and music.
 The festival was founded by Elora artist Marilyn Koop in 2009.
 Koop passed away in 2012 and the festival continues in her memory.
 For the latest updates, become a fan of Riverfest on Facebook and Twitter.